saylesss88/mdbook-rss-feed/README.md

 If you never want to use the fallback, just omit `description`; the preview will always come from the body.

 ---

+## Syndication

+This crate exposes three feed formats so you can use whatever works best for your reader or tooling:

+- **RSS 2.0** (`rss.xml`): The most widely supported format.
+Good default choice for maximum compatibility with older and newer feed readers alike.

+- **Atom 1.0** (`atom.xml`): A better-specified XML format with stricter semantics and less ambiguity than RSS.
+Nice choice if you care about standards correctness and richer metadata but still want XML.

+- **JSON Feed 1.1** (`feed.json`): A feed format based on JSON instead of XML, designed to be easy to consume from modern applications.
+This is often the easiest to parse if you’re writing custom tools, because you can treat it as ordinary JSON rather than dealing with XML parsing.

+---